Skip to main content

 • Register with a PRO.

-• Have its covered products accounted for in the plan.
+• Have covered products accounted for in the plan.

 • Ensure its covered products achieve the performance standards established by the PRO or CalRecycle.